solaius/DocuCrawler/documentation/guides/USAGE.md

 - `--collection`: The collection to search in (default: mcp)
 - `--db-type`: The vector database to use (default: pgvector)
 - `--limit`: Maximum number of results to return (default: 5)
+- `--no-group`: Do not group chunks from the same document (show individual chunks)

 ### Examples